xan1242/tagforcestring/README.md

 3. To be able to use UTF-8 in the games, the game must first be patched in order to support it!

+4. To decode/encode Shift-JIS files, use `-u` & `-d` flags together

-4. The folder conversion modes MUST use the format of the original filenames in all cases!
+5. The folder conversion modes MUST use the format of the original filenames in all cases!

 It must follow the format of `<name><typechar><langchar>.bin` (or `<name><typechar><langchar>.bin.gz` if it's compressed)

 - Examples would be: `ImpChrMsgIe.bin` & `ImpChrMsgLe.bin`

 Same goes for the txt files.
 They must follow the format it was exported as:

 `<name>_<langchar>.txt` (or `<name>_<langchar>.gz.txt` if it's compressed)

 - Example would be: `ImpChrMsg_e.txt`

 Any deviations from this will result either in an error or the file being skipped!